-Wiltshire Council's policy also includes a ban on electronic cigarettes.
+Wiltshire Council's policy also includes a ban on electronic inhaler type cigarettes and references to smoking in these Guidelines includes use of such cigarettes.

 D23 Number of passengers to be conveyed

 A licensed driver shall not cause or permit to be conveyed in the vehicle a greater number of passengers than the licence issued by the council indicates as being the maximum number of passengers that the vehicle can carry, irrespective of the age of the passenger.